aws-samples/serverless-samples/apigw-response-streaming/python-strands-agentcore/README.md

 # API Gateway Streaming Example Agent - Strands Agents + Amazon Bedrock AgentCore

-This example shows how to stream responses in Amazon API Gateway using a simple AI agent hosted on Amazon Bedrock AgentCore runtime as an integration.
+This project demonstrates how to stream responses in Amazon API Gateway using a simple AI agent hosted on Amazon Bedrock AgentCore runtime as an integration.
 The agent uses Strands Agents and a foundational model on Bedrock.

+## Architecture

+1. API Gateway receives HTTP POST requests at `/ask` endpoint
+2. API Gateway sends request to an agent application hosted on Amazon Bedrock AgentCore Runtime
+3. Agent code calls Amazon Bedrock Nova Lite model
+4. Bedrock model processes the text and returns a streaming response
+5. Agent code streams the response back through API Gateway to the client in real-time

 ## Prerequisites